 - Black bears, snakes, deer, bighorn sheep and other animals live on and around these trails.
 Take appropriate precautions, stay alert, make noise and keep your distance from wildlife

-- We personally carry bear spray on every single hiking trail we do.
-Of these Penticton trails, I’d recommend it for Mount Conkle, Mount Nkwala and Campbell Mountain.
+- We personally carry bear spray on every single hiking trail.
+Of these Penticton trails, I’d definitely recommend it for Mount Conkle, Mount Nkwala and Campbell Mountain.
 If you decide carry some, learn how to use bear spray properly first

 - Ticks are common in this region, with both deer and wood ticks being present.
 Cover up, avoid grassy areas where possible and check your clothing (and body) after hiking